enketo/enketo-express/config/README.md

 #### payload limit
 This setting sets the maximum weight of payload sent to the API.
 Unit can be `b`, `kb` or `mb`.
 The default value is `100kb`.

+#### text field character limit
+Sets the maximum allowable text field characters with a default of 2000.
+This settings is meant to match any back-end database limits to avoid records that cannot be submitted because the server does no accept them.